Medicine Wheel in Northern Wyoming

 Almost to the Medicine Wheel, this is the view of the area to the north.
 The Wheel is about 3 miles on a dirt road.

+around here.
 It's a awe inspring & wondrous view.
 Visionquests?, but people do pray here!
-Though I wonder how
+Though I wonder how the builders of

 TomT's NetHome My Astro_Fotos